augustusrollin/hover-bird/README.md

 -   slides
 -   jungle/rainbow/hell themes

-game description
+## Potential Slides Topics
-heirarchy
+-   game description
-new topics/what you learned
+-   how we worked together
-how we worked together
+-   new topics/what we learned
-design process
+-   design process
-timeline
+-   heirarchy/uml diagrams
-roadblocks
+-   timeline
-live demo
+-   basics to the code
-uml diagrams
+-   roadblocks
-basics to the code
+-   live demo
-places you could go next
+-   things you could work on next

 ## How to run the code
 ```zsh